BoldGrid/library/README.md

 ## Changelog ##

 ### 2.6.0 In progress ###
-* Feature: JIRA BGCONN-16: Added BoldGrid Connect settings for individual plugin and theme auto-updates.
+* Feature: JIRA BGCONN-16   Added BoldGrid Connect settings for individual plugin and theme auto-updates.
 * Feature:                  Add filter to check for is premium.
+* Bug fix: JIRA BGCONN-19   Fixed display when the library is used in a theme.

 ### 2.4.2 ###
 * Bug fix: Show timeout message when saving key times out.